uppsala-makerspace/loerdagskurser/docs/verksamheter/20260530_slutpresentation/README.md

     To do:

-    - Prepare questions for parents
-      - Show who helped most
+    - Prepare questions for parents: show who helped most
     - Buy 19 pens
     - [x] Coffee
     - [x] Hot water (for tea)
     - [x] Paper cups (for coffee and tea) (20 is enough, took 30, needed ?)